 Pleasing on the eye with its gorgeous pastel-coloured houses, historical ruins, medieval quarter and cathedral, Bury St Edmunds feels a bit of a secret often bypassed for Suffolk’s main attractions, the coast and countryside.

 What a mistake to make because buzzy Bury, with its Michelin-star restaurant, independent shops and thriving arts scene, is deffo weekend break territory.
 Charles Dickens, who set part of The Pickwick Papers there, knew the score enjoying stays at the Angel Hotel and describing Bury St Edmunds as a “handsome town of thriving and cleanly experience”.
 So true, Charles, so true

-Everyone’s raving about Pea Porridge on Cannon Street right now after it bagged a Michelin star earlier this year (Suffolk’s first Michelin-star, whoop).
+Everyone’s still raving about Pea Porridge on Cannon Street after it retained its Michelin star this year (it’s Suffolk’s first and only Michelin-starred restaurant btw!).
 Despite the hype, there are no airs and graces at this laidback restaurant converted from two cottages to three cosy dining rooms with rustic wood tables, exposed brick walls and an original baker’s oven at its heart.
 Head chef and owner Justin and his wife Jurga run the show and the fact they’re both crazy about food and wine shines through, think dishes like Felixstowe skate, brown shrimps, turlu turlu (a spiced, Turkish ratatouille FYI!), aigrette and caper leaves.

 Muddy Awards best restaurant finalist Maison Bleue serves modern French fare in a fancy setting on Churchgate Street.
 We’re also loving 1921 Angel Hill where the menu’s local produce through and through, so expect to be Instagramming delish dishes like Ardleigh asparagus or saddle of lamb from the Denham Estate all presented as edible works of art.